 Control Compliance Assessment General Controls Rural dwellings and dual occupancies are subject to the provisions of Clause 4.2A of the GISC LEP 2013.
 N/A - additional rural dwellings are not proposed.
 Council may require the consolidation of undersized rural lots (vacant lots with an area of less than the minimum rural lot size) within the same rural property holding as a condition of consent for new rural dwellings.
-The existing lots are adequately sized for rural production.
-Regardless, prior to commencement of the feedlot, all lots included in the development application will be amalgamated into a single lot.
 Buildings shall be sited so that they are not located or project above ridgelines or knolls and are sensitively placed within the rural landscape.
 The feedlot is on the side of a hill and structures will not project above a ridgeline or knoll.
 Additional feed storage buildings (including silos) are proposed adjacent to similar existing buildings.
 This area is screened by existing trees.
 Rural buildings, including garages and sheds should be clustered to form a group and where possible, buildings shall be broken into smaller elements rather than presenting a large building mass.
 As above.
 All buildings should be setback at least 15 metres from the front property boundary (with frontage to a public road).
 All buildings and structures will be set back several hundred metres from the property boundary.
 Materials and/or finishes should not give rise to visual intrusion by virtue of texture, colour or arrangement.
 The use of recessive earthy tones is required.
 The use of reflective materials is discouraged.
-The buildings and structures proposed (silos, feed sheds, fences and earthworks) are all rural in nature.
 Development involving the on-site management of wastewater must comply with Council's Onsite Sewage Management Strategy.
 Industry standard effluent controls will be implemented in the feedlot (Section 3.3).
 Existing dwellings will be utilised for amenities.
 No further toilets or amenities are proposed.
 Development within bushfire prone land must meet the relevant requirements of the Rural Fire Service and Planning for Bushfire Protection 2019 .
 N/A - the proposed development is not located on bushfire prone land.
 Regardless, a Bushfire Protection Assessment has been completed (Appendix M).
 The carrying out of development ('works' including excavation or deposition of material) on waterfront land requires a Controlled Activity Approval (CAA) under the Water Management Act 2000 .
 Council will refer DAs involving works within waterfront land to the NSW Office of Water as integrated development.
-N/A - no works will be undertaken on waterfront land.